The Paris Writers’ Café Tour Overview

 Day 2: Guided walk on Left Bank café history / writing workshop and bookshop reading

-Day 3: Writing workshop and museum visit
+Day 3: Writing workshop and Musée de la Chasse et de la Nature visit

 Day 4: Walking tour on the history of the literary café / cooking class

-Day 5: Musée Carnavalet writing session / Bookshop visit / optional jazz or theatre
+Day 5: Musée Carnavalet writing session / bookshop visit / optional jazz or theatre

 Day 6: Writing workshop / American Library visit / farewell dinner at Lisa’s